a really brief summary

 I started reading it after being excluded from a talent program, while I was questioning my ability to construct effective relationship with others and being relevant part of a team.

 I quickly understood that this was not one of thoose stupid book written to teach you how to become a powerful catching man or a powerful negotiator.
-This book is rather tyring to teach you how to be a real man, one grounded into sound principles, able to resist ot adverse winds and act proactively, therefore being able to establish sincere relationships with other, being either single or teams.
+This book is rather tyring to teach you how to be a real man, one grounded into sound principles, able to resist ot adverse winds and act proactively, therefore being able to establish sincere and effective relationships with others, being either a single person or a whole team.

 Be proactiveEverything starts from you being proactive. let me show you this with a small sketch This first rules teaches you that between whatever event that affects you and your reaction there is your freedom as an human being.
 This means that nothing can hurt you if you don’t allow it to do so.
-This rule teaches you to concentrate on your circle of influence, i.e. on thinkg you can change, rather than sit and complying about “bad luck”, worrying about thinkgs you can not change.
+This rule teaches you to concentrate on your circle of influence, i.e. on thinkg you can change, rather than sit complying about “bad luck”, worrying about thinkgs you can not change.
 And if you make a mistake?
-Aknowledge it, think about how to avoid it the next time and start over.
+Aknowledge it , think about how to avoid it the next time and start over.
 It will be finished only when your eyes will be closed.
+Applying this habit will let you focus on what you can do to improve your situation, rather than blaming the destiny or your boss.
+And this will produce a Copernican change and a great relief.

 Begin with the end in mind